 What are Green Guides?
 Green Guides are the name for our students that help with recycling and composting.
 Each week three 3rd grade and three 4th grade students are chosen to man our three recycling stations.
 All students learn to separate trash, compost and recyclable items on their lunch trays and deposit them in the correct containers.
 Our student Green Guides help with this effort as students go through the station.
 Students bringing lunch from home are encouraged to pack lunches in reusable containers and lunch bags.
-The Green Guides also help bring the compost outside and put it in our collection of Green Cone Compositors.
 We hope students will develop lifelong green habits and practice them at home.

-For the fifth year, West School has joined the Trex Plastic Bag Recycling Challenge.
+For the seventh year, West School has joined the Trex Plastic Bag Recycling Challenge.
 Students wil learn the importance of plastic recycling and keeping plastic out of the landfills.
 Plastic that is ordinarily not part of Glencoe’s recycle program will be collected in classrooms and the Lunch Room.
 The bags will be sent to the Trex company where they are made into building materials and home products.
 The school that collects the most bags will win a bench made out of the recycled plastic.
 We have won the Chicago area Challenge twice and second place twice!
 What a great way to help the environment!
 Look at our video section to see what exactly what can be recycled and how Trex transforms the plastic.

 Check out the Green Corner in the front passageway to learn about all things Green at West School.
 In the Corner are recycling bins for batteries, printer cartridges, and plastic shopping bags.
 All classrooms are equipped with recycle bins, Plastic Bag Recycling boxes and “be nice use it twice” paper containers.
 These hold paper that is only used on one side.
 Students will use the other side and then recycle the paper in order to reduce our paper use and save trees.
 We look forward to our greenest year yet!

 The West School Green Club meets at 8:00 am on a Monday.
-Session 2 dates are 2/6, 3/13, 410, 4/24, 5/8 and 5/15.
+Session 1 dates are 9/23, 10/7, 10/28, 11/4, 11/18, 12/9.
+Session 2 dates are 1/13, 2/3, 3/9, 4/6, 4/27, 5/4.

 The Green Team works to promote appreciation of the environment, to cultivate and implement ideas to reduce waste, and to encourage students to make good choices that help reduce the carbon footprint of West School.
 With the goal of developing awareness and understanding of the importance of recycling, the club members will participate in a number of projects.
 These projects tie into the 4th grade study of ecosystems and 3rd grade study of the prairie.
 The Glencoe PTO has generously funded this club.
 Questions?
-Contact Mrs. Salzman.
+Contact Mrs. Salzman

 Please make yourself at home on our website and be sure to click on the Gallery tab at the top of the page.
 We will be featuring green news, and photos from the Go Green Club, the lunchroom, and classrooms.